-Michael Riegner ist Principal Investigator im DFG Projekt „Varieties of constitutionalism: Contestations of liberalism in comparative constitutional law” (zusammen mit Prof. Philipp Dann/HU Berlin and Prof. Conrado Hübner Mendes/Universidade São Paulo).
+Michael Riegner is Principal Investigator at the DFG project „Varieties of constitutionalism: Contestations of liberalism in comparative constitutional law” (together with Prof. Philipp Dann/HU Berlin and Prof. Conrado Hübner Mendes/Universidade São Paulo).

 Liberal constitutionalism is under pressure.
 The wave of transitions to constitutional democracy and market economy in the 1990s marked the end of the cold war but not the end of history.
 Today, economic crises, increasing inequalities, the rise of non-liberal powers and the resurgence of populism and nationalism pose challenges to liberal constitutionalism.
 Our German-Brazilian project proposes to investigate these challenges from the perspective of comparative constitutional law.
 We seek to map contemporary varieties of constitutionalism and to assess contestations of, and alternatives to, liberal constitutionalism in Germany, Brazil and the respective regional contexts.
 The project thus intervenes in global debates in the field of comparative constitutional law and contributes a legal perspective to broader discussions about contestations of liberalism.